oceanum/rompy-oceanum/docs/source/user-guide/cli-reference.rst

    # Run locally with Docker
    oceanum rompy run config.yml swan --local

+**Log Streaming Behavior:**

+When using the ``--follow`` option, the CLI will automatically poll for the new run for up to 60 seconds after submission, streaming logs as soon as they become available.
+If the run is not registered within this window, a clear error is shown and you can retry the command.
+This matches the behavior of the official Prax CLI and ensures a robust user experience even if the backend is briefly delayed in registering the run.

 **Output:**

 The command returns rich terminal output with execution details: